hello world!

 Your medical provider will instruct you on what to do for the best results.
 Preparation may involve some of the following:

-• Avoid using a retinoid cream for 3-7 days prior to the treatment
+• Avoiding retinoid creams for 3-7 days prior to the treatment.

 What to Expect During a Chemical Peel Treatment?